Modern C++

 }

-What happens if size is equal to INT MAX ?
+What happens if size is equal to INT_MAX ?

 How to make the previous loop safe?